On analytic contravariant functors on free groups: Introduction

-Theorem \ref{THM:uass} uses $\gropcatuass$ to give an explicit model for the projective generators of the category $\f_\omega (\gr \op; \kring)$; in particular, the two functors appearing in Theorem \ref{THM:uass} are explicit.
-The crux of the result is the proof that they induce an equivalence of categories; this is a consequence of Theorem \ref{THM:Morita}.
+The second approach to proving the equivalence between $\f_\omega (\gr\op; \kring)$ and $\flie$ (as in Theorem \ref{THM:uass}) uses $\gropcatuass$ to give an explicit model for the projective generators of the category $\f_\omega (\gr \op; \kring)$; in particular, the two functors appearing in Theorem \ref{THM:uass} are entirely explicit.
+Crucially, this also gives an explicit model for the natural transformations between these projective generators, which relies upon the Poincaré-Birkhoff-Witt theorem.

+The proof relies on properties of the polynomial filtration, which depend only upon (\ref{eqn:kos_property}) in cohomological degrees $* \in \{0, 1\}$; in particular, it is independent of the Koszul property for higher cohomological degree, thus giving an independent proof of the equivalence of Theorem \ref{THM:Morita}.
+Indeed, one can then {\em deduce} the above Koszul property (\ref{eqn:kos_property}) from this result.
+Moreover, this method of proof can be generalized to consider related functor categories where the Koszul property is not available.

 The equivalence of Theorem \ref{THM:uass} also reflects further structure on $\f_\omega (\gr\op; \kring)$.
 For instance, the tensor product on $\fcatk[\gr\op]$ restricts to a tensor product on analytic functors (see Proposition \ref{prop:tensor_analytic}).
 There is a corresponding symmetric monoidal structure $(\flie, \conv, \kring)$ (see Proposition \ref{prop:sym_mon_fopd}) which is related to the tensor product: